Focus on Your Sample –

-Ø > 20 mm
+⌀ > 20 mm

-The ergonomic design of our optical cryostat results in a small 19″ rack footprint with an easy access to the sample.
-Additionally, kiutra’s proprietary cryogenic interface allows for simple integration of experiments that can be prepared outside the cryostat.
+Additionally, kiutra’s proprietary cryogenic interface allows simple integration of experiments that can be prepared outside the cryostat.

 Typical Applications